-- Anti-Bullying week. - Wellbeing time during Form Tutor Time whole school focus on doing things which make us feel good. - Display area in school for information about school wellbeing, positive mental health and where to go for help and support. - Through PSHE (Citizenship and Ethics) we teach the knowledge and social and emotional skills that will help children to be more resilient, understand about mental health and be less affected by the stigma of mental health problems. - Guinea Pig Club-A peer led well being/ welfare group for each Year Group. - Please see Road Map of wide ranging topics that are designed to support the welfare and well being of each young person overleaf.
+- Anti-Bullying week. - Wellbeing time during Form Tutor Time whole school focus on doing things which make us feel good. - Display area in school for information about school wellbeing, positive mental health and where to go for help and support. - Through PSHE (Citizenship and Ethics) we teach the knowledge and social and emotional skills that will help children to be more resilient, understand about mental health and be less affected by the stigma of mental health problems. - Please see Road Map of wide ranging topics that are designed to support the welfare and well being of each young person overleaf. - Crafty Minds (SEMH) Club, small group to promote social interactions and new friendships. - Inclusion Break and Lunch Club a smaller environment where students can meet and play board games and other activities with the support of trusted adults. - Mental Health First Aiders within the College.